department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### How long will it take for VA to review my claim?
 The amount of time it takes to review your claim depends on:

-- The type of claim you filed (like a disability compensation claim vs a claim for increased evaluation)
+- The type of claim you filed
 - How many injuries or disabilities you claimed and how complex they are
 - How long it takes us to collect the evidence needed to decide your claim